-- the relevant regulations,

-- the concerns of the protesting party,

-- against whom the protest is lodged (when relevant).
+- the relevant regulations or infringed provisions, - the concerns of the protesting party, - against whom the protest is filed (when relevant).

-Each protest must refer to a single subject only and the intention to protest should be notified to the Race Direction or to IRTA or to the FIM MotoGP Stewards Panel.
+Each protest must refer to a single subject only and the intention to protest should be directly filed to the FIM MotoGP Stewards Panel or via the Race Direction or IRTA.

-- within 30 minutes of the publication of the results in the case of Sporting Regulation protests, - and before the chequered flag of the session in the case of Technical Regulation protests.
+- within 30 minutes of the publication of the results\ in the case of Sporting Regulation protests, - and before the chequered flag of the session in the case of Technical Regulation protests.

-The protest must then be confirmed in writing or withdrawn within 1 hour at the latest after the publication of the results.
+The protest must then be filed in writing or withdrawn within 1 hour at the latest after the publication of the results\.